mlaurijsse/linux-mpu9150/README.md

         17524

-Do the same thing for the magnetometers running *imucal* with the -m switch.
+Do the same thing for the magnetometers running <code>imucal</code> with the -m switch.

         pi@raspberrypi:~/linux-mpu9150$ ./imucal -m